 Recruiters may not have a true applicant tracking system in place, preventing them from keeping track of candidate conversations and stages

 Recruiters may be uninformed about the ins and outs of a particular position and are unable to provide candidates with all of the necessary information

 The company may have over-hired and implemented a hiring freeze without properly informing the recruiter

+Hiring faster has become even more critical to employers during the Covid-19 pandemic.
 In some instances, companies like Home Depot have sent job offers out only 24 hours after candidates apply.

 Other employers have dropped their degree requirements, background checks, and experience requirements altogether.
 But this isn’t necessarily a good thing.

 Increasing hiring speed shouldn’t mean filling open positions with anyone that is available.
 Ideally, increasing hiring speed should match speed with precision.

 Skills-based hiring is understood as any hiring practice or practices that assess a candidate’s hard and soft skills through efficient tasks, metrics, and/or tests.